 Short-term bursts of cortisol are necessary to help us cope with immediate danger, but our body will also release this hormone if we're feeling stressed or anxious.
 When our cortisol levels are high for a long amount of time, it can increase the amount of fat you hold in your belly.'

-- binary options trading signals strategy You're expecting a quick fix
+- You're expecting a quick fix

 'It's easy to become impatient and frustrated when you're trying to lose weight and haven't seen the results yet.